No messing. Just some heads-down no-nonsense post-punk-beat-poet-folk-blues-rock. Simple, really.

 |Mike Scott and friends - the nearest thing to hip|

 ‘Nearest Thing To Hip’ cools things down a bit, with some jazzy, Van the Man undertones.
-Mike Scott takes insert a chatty, humorous tribute to the cheap shops and market stalls of Glasgow’s ‘Barras’ district, recalling his spotty youth travelling up from Ayrshire to buy the latest trendy gear with his limited funds.
+Mike Scott takes time to insert a chatty, humorous tribute to the cheap shops and market stalls of Glasgow’s ‘Barras’ district, recalling his spotty youth travelling up from Ayrshire to buy the latest trendy gear with his limited funds.

 But it’s on ‘Rosalind’ that the roof really comes off, as they unleash their new secret weapon.
 Scott and Wickham may be one of those great, idiosyncratic front line pairings, but now they’re augmented by Paul Brown, the co-producer of Modern Blues – aka ‘Brother Paul’ of Memphis, who is a flailing, manic force of nature on keyboards, and evidently having a whale of a time.
 Coming across like a demented rock’n’roll hybrid of Jerry Lee Lewis, and Christopher Lloyd playing Doc in Back To The Future, he grabs the spotlight with a frenzied solo that feels like he’s ready to climb inside his organ and rip out its innards.
 It’s symptomatic of his rabble-rousing contribution - and he even chucks in some howling backing vocals just for good measure.